SEETF 2023

 |

-are equals to the promotion’s threshold, we actually can:
+Notice that, if the taskPoints are equals to the promotion’s threshold, we actually can:

 - Call

-and steal the ether. - Call
+flyAwayand steal the ether. - Call

-So, the goal is very clear, we need to do tasks until the points are equal to the given threshold, call flyAway
+So, the goal is very clear, we need to do tasks until the points are equal to the given threshold, call flyAway (to steal the ether), and then call promotion so that we can start to steal ether from the higher rank pigeon.

-, we can simply deploy a dummy contract and then set its balance to crafted value so that the taskPoints
+To make it easier on controlling the points that we get during calling task, we can simply deploy a dummy contract and then set its balance to crafted value so that the taskPoints can be easily set to be equivalent with the threshold.

 My solution full flow is like below: